 It’s common knowledge that STEM fields have an alarmingly skewed gender ratio.
 While the mere 16% female representation in STEM work roles is a huge problem, other fields also continue to struggle with this issue.
-Which is why, increasing gender diversity and parity in the workforce has rightly become a crusade with campaigns such as 100 Days for Change, a grassroots initiative that started on 1st July 2018, encouraging all Australian organisations and individuals to implement change to increase workplace gender diversity.
+This is why, increasing gender diversity and parity in the workforce has rightly become a crusade with campaigns such as 100 Days for Change, a grassroots initiative that started on 1st July 2018, encouraging all Australian organisations and individuals to implement change to increase workplace gender diversity.

 Now in its second official month, the initiative has received pledges and support from more than 200 organisations and individuals across the country, with both large and small organisations implementing a wide range of transformative workplace changes and initiatives.